shubhankarunhale/AWS-CDK-Serverless-S3-File-Manager/README.md

 3. **Push Changes:**
    Push any changes to your forked repository.
 This will trigger the GitHub Actions workflow to deploy your application.
+   To access the deployment "run logs>Get Deployment Url step" to get the deployment url

 ### Run Locally